-Following on from Spirit, which originally featured back in 2002, we have a whole new adventure.
+Following on from Spirit, which originally featured in 2002, we have a new adventure.
 The film introduces Lucky Prescott (voiced by Isabela Merced), who is still dealing with the tragic loss of her mother when she was just a young girl.
-After an incident occurs while staying with her grandparents, Lucky’s life changes forever when she moves back home to a small town to live with her father.
+After an incident while staying with her grandparents, Lucky’s life changes forever when she moves back home to a small town to live with her father.

 Spirit Untamed is aimed at a much younger audience and contains positive messages perfect for families.
 The plot is simple, and the runtime is also super quick.
 The voice work is a positive aspect of the film, including Isabela Merced, Julianne Moore, Jake Gyllenhaal and my favourite, Walton Goggins, who voiced the film’s villain.

 Overall, Spirit Untamed is a sequel that is perfect for younger audiences.
 Dreamworks once again delivers a film that is filled with positive messages and bright animation.
-Voice work here is a positive aspect of the film, and the plot is rather simple, basic, with a fast runtime.
+Voice work here is a positive aspect of the film, and the plot is rather simple and basic, with a fast runtime.
 An adult audience member may find this type of film a bit more challenging to sit through, but young kids will certainly adore this new adventure film.